 Cybersecurity Technologies and Tips to Follow

 Most anti-malware programs currently use the rule “if the program is installed and run by the user - it is legit”.
 Hence, these programs will ignore everything that goes under this rule.
 Such a decision is normal from a certain point of view, but the malware spreading evolution makes this rule dangerous for the protected system.
 The development of deeply-integrated malware made it easy to exploit this rule to provide additional persistence for the threat.
 When it comes to human-related threats, the trust of long-working employees is a thing to abuse.

 The specific solutions for corporate security - Endpoint Detection and Response applications - usually use zero-trust policy.
 That means that anything, from a simple script to a full-fledged app, must be checked as potentially dangerous.
-Such paranoia can minimize the risk of deeply-embedded malware injection, and it will not even give any false detections with modern technologies.
+Such paranoia can minimize the risk of deeply-embedded malware injection and will not even give any false detections with modern technologies.
 Another example of the program that offers zero-trust policy is Microsoft Defender - it is likely known by everyone.

 Identity and Access Management (IAM)

-This principle stands for setting the strict access privileges not for each group of users - for each certain user.
+This principle stands for setting strict access privileges not for each group of users - for each certain user.
 It may look like overkill, but when you deal with confidential or classified data - it is exactly what you need.
 However, this division may start from some simple steps - forbid your employees to use an administrator account for work.
-Most apps work great with user privileges, and you can enter the admin password if needed.
+Most apps work great with user privileges; you can enter the admin password if needed.
 Such an easy step significantly reduces the chance of successful usage of exploit malware.